yonatankarp/yonatankarp.com/clbnc2fzz00doqenvhqwgc2yo.md

 ---

-# Building Your Domain Gateway With OpenAPI

-**TL;DR:** This article explains what a domain gateway is, how to build one, and why you would want it.
+> **TL;DR:** This article explains what a domain gateway is, how to build one, and why you would want it.

 ## What is a Domain Gateway?